menu icon

 Delish, thank you for sharing

-Mary Bea
+2. Mary Bea says

 The time invested in getting the starter going was so worth it.
 Not difficult at al. Just took patience.
 But I love this bread!
 I made cinnamon rolls with half and bread with half.
 Thank you for the recipe.

-Kevin B Brobst
+3. Kevin B Brobst says

 I've never made sourdough before, although I've got a bit of experience at baking bread(s).
 Tried this on a whim.
 Hadn't used a dough hook for years, but followed the recipe closely and used one.